RoofStar Guarantee Standards for Waterproofing

 Expansion joints are used on waterproofing decks to intentionally provide periodic breaks or gaps to accommodate movement for the expansion and contraction of the buildings as well as thier components.
 Typically movement is limited to a maximum of 25mm (1").
 Expansion joints can be found at changes in deck direction, re-entrant building corners, and changes in deck type as well as on large decks exceeding 61meters (200') additions and buildings with extreme movement (freezers) or when isolation from vibrations is required.

 4.2.2 Elastomeric Expansion Joints

-Elastomeric expansion joints must be compatible with the waterproofing membrane and acceptable for use by the membrane manufacturer.
+- b. compatible with the roof membrane and acceptable to the membrane manufacturer;

 4.2.3 Other Expansion Joints